 The rope mouthpiece will feel unfamiliar to a horse.
 It’s best to introduce them gently.
 Begin introducing the war bridle to your horse by placing the rawhide-covered rope mouthpiece of the bridle into your horse’s mouth while they are tied in a calm space.
 Let your horse get used to the sensation of the mouthpiece around its jaw.

 Once your horse is comfortable with the rope mouthpiece, lead your horse – using a halter – into a safe area such as a round pen.
 While unmounted, get your horse used to moving in the war bridle.
 Using a lunge line attached to the halter only, lunge your horse at a walk, trot, and canter.
-This gives them an opportunity to get used to the war bridle, how it fits, and feels before a rider mounts.
+This gives them an opportunity to get used to the war bridle before a rider mounts.

 Evaluate

-If your horse has adapted to the war bridle without acting uncomfortable or behaving erratically, and you feel like your horse is ready, mount up.
+If your horse has adapted to the war bridle without acting uncomfortable or behaving erratically, that’s good!
+If you feel like your horse is ready, mount up.

 Mount and Ride

-Keep the halter and lead rope attached, with the lead rope in your hand, secured within arms reach, or held by a handler on the ground until you are sure your horse can stop and turn reliably based on cues from the war bridle.
+Keep the halter and lead rope attached.
+Have a handler on the ground lead your horse until you are sure your horse can stop and turn reliably based on cues from your body and the war bridle.

 Only after you have confirmed a well-trained whoa and obedient turning should you remove the halter and proceed to ride in this simple minimalist bridle.